Underground reservoirs hold oil and natural gas

 What are undiscovered technically recoverable resources?

-In addition to the proved natural gas reserves, there are large volumes of natural gas classified as undiscovered technically recoverable resources.
-Undiscovered technically recoverable resources are expected to exist because the geologic settings are favorable despite the uncertainty of their specific location.
+In addition to the proved natural gas reserves, large volumes of natural gas are classified as undiscovered—or unproved—technically recoverable resources.
+Undiscovered technically recoverable resources are expected to exist because the geologic settings are favorable despite the uncertainty of their specific locations.
 Undiscovered technically recoverable resources are also assumed to be producible over a time period using existing recovery technology.
-The U.S. Energy Information Administration estimated that as of January 1, 2013, the United States had 1,968 Tcf of undiscovered technically recoverable resources of dry natural gas.
+The U.S. Energy Information Administration estimates that as of January 1, 2014, the United States had 2,136 Tcf of unproved technically recoverable resources of dry natural gas.